Image source: freedigitalphotos.net / Ohmega1982

 This is the list to be avoided: alcohol, artichokes, asparagus tips, aspirin, beans, beef, beer, cakes, canned fruits, cheese, chicken, cocoa, coffee, doughnuts, eggs, fish, flour, flour products, ketchup, jams/jellies, legumes, macaroni, mayonnaise, meat, mustard, noodles, oatmeal, olives, pasta, pastries, peanuts, pepper, plums, poultry, prunes, sauerkraut, shellfish, soft drinks, spaghetti, sugar, tea, tobacco, vinegar, white rice.
 Sounds like not much is left, doesn’t it?

 Here’s what you do – eat a diet that is about 70% alkaline forming foods and 30% acid forming foods.
 You can have small quantities of the things you love then – maybe just have them around lunch time so that your body isn’t trying to digest them at night when you’re lying down (part of what causes acid reflux).

 I know this is hard, but if you want to get well and start feeling better, the quality of the food you put into your body is ULTRA important.

 One more thing – here’s something that helped me immensely.
 Put a single drop of a therapeutic grade peppermint essential oil into a glass of water.
 Sip on the water all day.
-Peppermint oil is so calming and soothing to the digestive tract.
+Peppermint essential oil is so calming and soothing to the digestive tract.
 Just make sure you get a good quality oil, something without other chemicals added.
-If you need a good source, please contact me.

 See also my article on Ultimate Diet & Nutrition While Undergoing Chemotherapy and Radiation.